“What is the best ivy to grow on my home?”

 This is VERY important.

-Ivy will find any cracks or chinks in the wall and exacerbate the situation.
+Ivy is an invasive species and will find any cracks or chinks in the wall and exacerbate the situation.

 But, as long as your home’s exterior is sound, you should be all set.

-3.If you’re at all unsure, you should experiment with growing a trellis of ivy in your garden before you commit.
+3.If you’re at all unsure about structural damage, you should experiment with growing a trellis of ivy in your garden before you commit.

-This is a smart way to test the waters by seeing the growth rate.
+This is a smart way to test the waters during the first growing season, by seeing the growth rate.

 You’ll also get a better sense of the look of the ivy plant before making any final decisions.